1. Two signs:

 Explanation of the symbolic action.
 Ezekiel 12:8-16.

-Sign depicting the terrors and consequences of the conquest of Jerusalem.
+A sign depicting the terrors and consequences of the conquest of Jerusalem.
 Ezekiel 12:17-20.

 Declarations to remove all doubt as to the truth of the threat.
 Ezekiel 12:21-28.

 We see him prepare baggage for exile.
 Common sense tells us what that might have been.
 The lightest and least possessions which could have been carried would be taken with them.
 So, Ezekiel acted this out in the sight of the people.
-He has two points marked out between which he walks; his house in one point, the other is unspecified.
+He has two points marked out between which he walks; his house is one point, and the other is unspecified.

 He also has to dig through the wall of his own house, probably the Hebrew would indicate that rather than the city wall.
 Having gone through the hole in the wall he then walks his path with his face covered.